faco229/Lab10/README.md

 leveraging large language model (LLM) AI tools, we generated Python functions to filter and visualize data for contaminants such as Escherichia coli, turbidity, and pH.
 We also built a full web application that allows users to explore and visualize data interactively.

+results

+Part 1 - Map it
+Goal:
+Extract unique station names and locations from the station.csv database using Python and display them on an interactive map.
+Model:
+ChatGPT-4
+Prompt:
+Write Python code to read a CSV file containing water quality monitoring stations using pandas, and extract a list of unique station identifiers and their names.
+Drop any duplicates and prepare the data for mapping.
+Part 1 - Map it
+Goal:
+Create a map using Folium that shows the location of each monitoring station from the dataset.
+Model:
+ChatGPT-4
+Prompt:
+Write Python code to create an interactive map of water monitoring stations using folium.
+Assume the stations have dummy latitude and longitude values generated within Kentucky.
+Add a marker for each unique station with a popup label showing the station name.
+Part 2 - What's Normal
+Goal:
+Filter for one water quality characteristic and plot the results over time for each site using different colored lines.
+Model:
+ChatGPT-4
+Prompt:
+Write Python code using pandas and matplotlib to:
+- Load a CSV of water quality data
+- Filter for a single contaminant (e.g., Escherichia coli)
+- Convert the date column to datetime format
+- Plot the contaminant values over time, using one line per station Part 2 - What's Normal
+Goal:
+Modify the plotting function to support two characteristics at once, each displayed in its own subplot.
+Model:
+ChatGPT-4
+Prompt:
+Update the existing plot function to support up to two contaminants.
+Each should have its own subplot.
+Use pandas and matplotlib to show trends over time per station for each contaminant.
+Part 2 - What's Normal
+Goal:
+Plot two water quality characteristics - Turbidity and pH - over time, averaged across all monitoring stations.
+Model:
+ChatGPT-4
+Prompt:
+Write Python code using pandas and matplotlib to plot two water quality characteristics (Turbidity and pH) over time on the same chart.
+Average the values across all stations for each date.
+Use one line per characteristic.
+Part 3 - Streamlit
+Goal:
+Create a web app using Streamlit that loads two CSVs, allows the user to select up to two contaminants, set date and value filters, and displays a map and trend plot.
+Model:
+ChatGPT-4
+Prompt:
+Write a Streamlit app that:
+- Loads two water quality CSV files
+- Lets the user select up to 2 contaminants
+- Allows filtering by date range and value range
+- Filters the stations based on the selected contaminant(s)
+- Displays a map of stations with markers
+- Plots the measured contaminant values over time for each station

+Conclusion:
+This lab demonstrated how LLM-based prompt engineering can streamline data science tasks such as cleaning, visualization, and app development.
+The use of AI to generate code allowed for faster and more structured analysis, culminating in a working Streamlit app that enables dynamic exploration of water quality datasets.
+The final tool is a powerful foundation for future environmental monitoring apps or dashboards.